 We appreciate you giving us a chance, and know this isn't how you're used to purchasing parking.
-That's why we offer free cancellations at any time — no questions asked.
+That's why we offer free parking cancellations at any day, any time — no questions asked.

 Do you need help with your parking reservation for the ORD Chicago O'Hare Airport?
 Please call us!
 Our traveler care team is here to assist you.

-Sitting on the banks of Lake Michigan you will find the lively and prominent city of Chicago, home to some of America’s greatest sports teams, architecture and of course, the infamous deep dish pizza; but Chicago is also a mighty hub for travelers, with Chicago O’Hare Airport ranking in the top ten of the world’s busiest airports year after year, and even hitting the top spot for many years previously.
+Sitting on the banks of Lake Michigan you will find the lively and prominent city of Chicago, home to some of America’s greatest sports teams, architecture and of course, the infamous deep dish pizza; but Chicago is also a mighty hub for travelers, with ORD ranking in the top ten of the world’s busiest airports year after year, and even hitting the top spot for many years previously.

 In 1926 Chicago’s first airport called Midway opened, and quickly established itself as a major airport in the world, consequently, due to the high number of passengers using Midway airport, the government of the city soon realized that they would need to open another airport in the near future.

 For the next ten years, extensive work was done to the site, and in 1955 the airport was finally opened to commercial airlines.
 In the early years, the airport was not particularly popular, largely due to poor access from the highways and the airport’s facilities; however, over the next seven years the airport underwent many changes including the addition of three more terminals, one of which was specifically to be used as an international terminal, large parking areas, an expressway link from downtown Chicago to the airport, and an extra runway.
 These additions, coupled with the fact that there were now models of jetliners being used that were too wide for runways at Midway, but not at O’Hare, meant a hugely rapid increase in passenger numbers, and soon ORD became the busiest airport in the world within just a few years.

 During the following years, the growth at O’Hare was steady both in passenger numbers, and with the airport itself.
 Various restaurants were added, taxiways were built to make plane maneuvers and turn around times quicker, a sixth runway was built, and in 1968 the airport served a record number of 30 million passengers.

-By the mid-eighties, a fourth terminal was added, and a newly constructed and ultra-modern terminal one was opened by American Airlines; at this point, 50 million passengers were using O’Hare, but this didn’t slow anything down, year on year access and facilities were constantly improved, and all the while the city was constantly conscious of not causing too much noise pollution for local residents..
+By the mid-eighties, a fourth terminal was added, and a newly constructed and ultra-modern terminal one was opened by American Airlines; at this point, 50 million passengers were using ORD, but this didn’t slow anything down, year on year access and facilities were constantly improved, and all the while the city was constantly conscious of not causing too much noise pollution for local residents..

 In 1989 a specified area was used for cargo planes which became the largest in the country, and to stay on top of the ever-increasing demand, terminal five was built in 1993, making a total of eight runways.
 Continuing until the present day, O’Hare has developed and upgraded countless facilities and amenities, always vying to make the experience passengers have to be the smoothest and most comfortable possible; O’Hare manages to have a seamless and organized schedule, despite now serving around 80 million passengers annually.

 Chicago O’Hare Airport is named after Edward O’Hare, a flying ace, who served as a Lieutenant Commander in the United States Navy.
 O’Hare was the first Naval receiver of the Medal of Honor during the second world war, a medal that was presented to him due to his bravery while single-handedly fighting off nine enemy bombers who were trying to attack his aircraft carrier.
-Unfortunately, O’Hare died in 1943 while fighting Japanese bombers, but in 1949 a Chicago Tribune publisher put forward the idea to name the airport in his honor.
+Unfortunately, O’Hare died in 1943 while fighting Japanese bombers, but in 1949 a Chicago Tribune publisher put forward the idea to center the name the airport in his honor.

-Normally, an airport will serve as the hub for one of the three major U.S Airlines, Delta Airlines, American Airlines, or United Airlines; O’Hare, however, serves for two, the first being American Airlines, and the second being United Airlines, who also have their headquarters in Chicago.
+Normally, an airport will serve as the hub for one of the three major U.S Airlines, Delta Airlines, American Airlines, or United Airlines; ORD, however, serves for two, the first being American Airlines, and the second being United Airlines, who also have their headquarters in Chicago.